What not to say to someone with anxiety

 Many of us have a friend, loved one, or simply someone we know who struggles with anxiety.
 Therefore, we are also aware that finding the right thing to say can be difficult.
 Chances are that we want to offer them support, especially in the times they are experiencing high levels of stress and anxiety.
 It is in these moments that the right words can be comforting – but it is just as important to recognise what not to say at times like that.

 Studies suggest that anxiety disorders are the most common form of mental illness in the United States, affecting about 18 percent of the population each year.
 If the actual symptoms of anxiety (racing heart, sweaty palms, dizziness, trembling, and inner turmoil) aren’t life-hindering enough, many people with anxiety also withstand well intentioned, but hurtful, comments from people who don’t truly understand the nature of the disorder, and how serious it really is.
 And of course, it’s not as simple as "being worried".

 This subject of anxiety, particularly those with social anxiety, is one which we have covered on the oVRcome blog over the last year.
-If you’d like to read more, why not check out this article?
+If you’d like to read more, why not check out Liam Tracey's article on Living with social anxiety?
 It takes a look at how social anxiety can impact sufferers in social situations, in a working environment and the possible effects on their relationships.

 Every person has a different relationship with anxiety.
 There is no one size fits all approach to supporting those with the condition.
 But one thing that is true across the board is the desire and need for support from others, particularly when anxiety levels are increasing.